NeilMadden/IntroToSoftwareEngineering/README.md

 # Introduction

 This book provides a guide to professional software engineering.
-It is intended as a guide for complete beginners with little to no programming experience.
+It is intended as a first course for complete beginners with little to no programming experience.
 It presents a lightning tour of all of the basics that you need to know in order to start a career in this field, whether you are fresh out of school or considering a career change.
 It is not meant as a comprehensive guide, as that would fill several books.
 Instead, it is a fairly terse introduction to everything you need to know to be able to fill in the gaps on your own.
 It is also not an easy course.
 We will cover a wide range of topics at a fair pace.
 There are a lot of good tutorials available on the web that cover this material at a more relaxed pace if you need to spend more time on any topic.

 ## Topics Covered